bishan-batel/nita/README.md

 # Nita (original)
 ## ⚠️ Deprecated as of 2021
 This is the original code for nita before we reset to a new codebase as the games scope and intention differed from the jank prototype we made.
+The main nita project has moved to a seperate private repository.